Skip to main content

 Whatever the cause, the mountains of the Kootenays offer some of the best alpenglow on the planet, especially when they are draped in a canvas of brilliant white Kootenay Cold Smoke.

-In valley towns like Cranbrook & Kimberley, you can watch the Purcell Mountains to the west wake up with the morning sun, then watch the iconic Fisher Peak and the Steeples in the Rockies get their sunset glow on.
+In valley towns like Cranbrook & Kimberley, you can watch the Purcell Mountains to the west wake up with the morning sun, then watch the iconic Fisher Peak and the Steeples in the Canadian Rockies get their sunset glow on.

 Fisher Peak in the Canadian Rockies, viewed from Marysville/Kimberley; photo by Shannon Harrison